-- 25.7 Applications may also be made for the review of licences that are held by a management committee in respect of community premises, and which include the alternative licence condition instead of the normal mandatory conditions.
-In relation to such applications, the licensing authority may determine that the normal mandatory conditions should apply instead of the alternative condition.
-This is only if it considers this to be appropriate for the promotion of the licensing objectives. - 25.8 The outcome of the hearing will not have effect until such time as the period given for appealing (21 days) expires or an appeal is disposed of.
+- Applications may also be made for the review of licences which are held by a management committee in respect of community premises, and which include the alternative licence condition instead of the normal mandatory conditions.
+In relation to such applications, the licensing authority may determine that the normal mandatory conditions should apply instead of the alternative condition if it considers this to be appropriate for the promotion of the licensing objectives.
+Such a determination may be reached following the usual procedure for review applications set out in sections 51 to 53 of the act. - 25.9 The outcome of the hearing will not have effect until such time as the period given for appealing (21 days) expires or an appeal is disposed of.